iav0207/advent-of-code/2022/day_13/README.md

 Desc Comparing nested packets of integers, sorting the packets.
 Recursion, comparators.

-Tried to solve in JavaScript, got stuck idk where (the example passes, answer given on the input is wrong).
+Tried to solve in JavaScript, got stuck (the example passed, but the answer given on the input is wrong).
 Solved from scratch in Python, worked like a charm.
-The problem is not complicated.
-I think I got sucked in some `undefined` problems in JavaScript, or maybe some code branch did not return a value when it was supposed to 🤷.
+Then I debugged the two solutions by analyzing discrepancies in their results and finally fixed the initial JavaScript solution.

+Key takeaway: when dealing with comparisons, use comparator function abstraction from the very beginning to implement ternary logic.
+Using `true`, `false` and `undefined` will get you doubting your design all the time, as `undefined` is not as reliable as an intentional value of `0`.
+Additionally, using comparator abstraction made the part 2 solution trivial.

 Execution